Vinny Ciurciu: Professional career

-First stint with Panthers
+Carolina Panthers (first stint)

-After going undrafted in the 2003 NFL Draft, Ciurciu was signed by the Carolina Panthers on May 2, 2003, but was released on August 31, 2003.
+After going undrafted in the 2003 NFL draft, Ciurciu was signed by the Carolina Panthers on May 2, 2003, but was released on August 31, 2003.
 He was re-signed to the Panthers practice squad three days later.

 Tampa Bay Buccaneers

 On October 8, 2003, the Buccaneers signed Ciurciu off the Panthers practice squad to their active roster.
 He was released by the Buccaneers on December 2, 2003.

-Second stint with Panthers
+Carolina Panthers (second stint)

 Ciurciu was re-signed to the Panthers practice squad on December 5, 2003.
 He was elevated to their active roster on December 20, where he spent the remainder of the regular season and the playoffs, including the Panthers' appearance in Super Bowl XXXVIII.

 In 2004, Ciurciu played in all 16 games and started four games, for an injured Dan Morgan, at middle linebacker, and registered a career-high 33 tackles, 25 of them solo tackles.
 In three of his four starts, he had 7 or more tackles.
 In 2005, he ranked second on team with 14 special teams stops.
 His one start of the year came against Miami on September 25 at outside linebacker in place of Will Witherspoon.
 In 2006, he led Carolina with a career-best 18 special teams tackles 11 of them solo tackles, and again played in all 16 games.